Logotype for Bendigo and Adelaide Bank Limited

 Outlook and guidance

-• Residential loan growth expected to return to system levels; improved business and agribusiness growth in FY26.
+• Residential loan growth expected to return to system levels in the near term; improved business and agribusiness growth in FY26.

 Partial view of Summaries dataset, powered by Quartr API